CharlieArray/api-hiking-app/README.md

 The Trail Finder hiking app allows users to retrieve hiking trail data based on a city/state search, and view a detailed map of the trail.

 ### Technical Summary:
-This is an asynchronous web app that makes GET data request to two API's and appends the results into the HTML using jQuery.
+This is an asynchronous web app that makes GET data requests to two API's and appends the results into the HTML using jQuery.
 ### The API's used are:
 1. **Google Geocode API** - converts city/state data into a lat/long geographic coordinate position.